-While bouts of loneliness are usually inevitable for solo travelers – whether they are traveling for business or pleasure – here are 12 things you can do to minimize the solo travel blues and enjoy your trip to its full potential.
-And just remember that years later when you reminisce, the highs always outshine the lows.
+Bouts of loneliness are inevitable for solo travelers – whether they’re traveling for business or pleasure – so here are 12 things you can do to minimize the solo travel blues and enjoy your trip to its full potential.

 Thanks to technology, it’s easier than ever to reach out to your loved ones wherever you may be in the world.
-Most Internet cafes around the world are equipped with headphones so that you can talk via Skype.
-If not, you can email, chat online, send postcards or even get a local cell phone.
+Skype from an internet cafe, FaceTime, email, chat online, send postcards or even get a local cell phone.
 The important thing is to communicate back home with someone who can help you through your homesickness and not only sympathize with you, but encourage you to keep going.
-Often simply expressing how you feel to a friend or family member, either verbal or written, is enough to get through the negative feelings, especially if they give you some motivation to keep going.

 When contacting home, you’ll want to exercise some caution.
 If you get too wrapped up in life back home, it could contribute to further homesickness and distract you from your current surroundings.
-Internet cafes can also be a waste of time when used in excess.
-After all, you’re traveling to experience new cultures and see different sights, not surf the web.
+Don’t get to caught up in staying connected.
+Remember, you’re traveling to experience new cultures and see different sights, not to update your status on Facebook and surf the web.

 Comfort yourself with the familiar

-Your senses are powerful at conjuring up nostalgia, which produces good feelings.
-There are many things you can do to comfort yourself with familiarity: watch a movie in English, listen to your favorite music, read a good book, seek out your favorite foods, look at old photographs, or inhale a familiar scent.
-By inducing nostalgia, you can overshadow negative feelings with positive ones.
+Feeling homesick?
+Use nostalgia, to feel more at home.
+Comfort yourself with something familiar: watch a movie in English, listen to your favorite music, read a good book, seek out your favorite foods, look at old photographs, or inhale a familiar scent.

-This can require some pre-trip planning, such as ensuring that your computer is loaded with music and movies, printing a few pictures of the people most important to you, and even bringing small items like scented candles or your favorite candy to indulge in when you are feeling especially down.
-Music is a powerful force, and an uplifting playlist on your iPod can work wonders.
+This can require some pre-trip planning, such as loading your computer with music and movies, printing a few pictures of the people most important to you, and even bringing small items like scented candles or your favorite candy to indulge in when you’re feeling especially low.
+Music’s a powerful force, and an uplifting playlist on your iPod can work wonders.
 If you find yourself far away without any creature comforts from back home, seek out food or treats that you enjoy, find an English book at a hostel exchange or email a friend for some digital pictures.

-While it’s good to embrace the familiar when you are feeling down, don’t make it such a habit that you never end up trying new things such as local cuisine, foreign films, or books that broaden your horizons.
+While it’s good to embrace the familiar when you’re feeling down, don’t make it such a habit that you never end up trying new things such as local cuisine, foreign films, or books that broaden your horizons.